Vector35/binaryninja-api/docs/getting-started.md

 * Phase 2 - Call Target Analysis (Part of Linear Sweep)
 * Phase 3.x - Control Flow Graph Analysis (Part of Linear Sweep)

-Errors or warnings during the load of the binary are also shown in the status bar, along with an icon (in the case of the image above, a large number of warnings were shown).
+Errors or warnings during the load of the binary are also shown in the status bar, each with an appropriate icon.
 The most common warnings are from incomplete lifting and can be safely ignored.
 If the warnings include a message like `Data flow for function at 0x41414141 did not terminate`, then please report the binary to the [bug database](https://github.com/Vector35/binaryninja-api/issues).

 ### Analysis Speed